Shall0e/ShallowAC/README.md

 # ShallowAC
-Shallow (MCBE) Anti-Cheat, a very lightweit
+Shallow (MCBE) Anti-Cheat, a very simple and lightweight Anti-Cheat that runs on functions.